Protecting Admissions Integrity Through Source-Based Verification

 Fraud Detection at Scale:

-Veri Once's blockchain-secured verification process uncovered a 1.6% fraud rate among accepted applications, leading to the cancellation or withdrawal of 46 offers.
+Veri Once's blockchain-secured verification process uncovered a 1.77% fraud rate among onshore applications, leading to the rejection of 79 offers.
 The platform exposed vulnerabilities in the broader system and helped VIT act decisively.

 authentic icon